-First year courses are offered every year.
-Second and third year courses are offered in alternate years.
-All first year courses, except HT 103, are the Basic Core, and are required for all programs.
+On the campuses, the Basic Core is offered every year; the Additional Courses are offered in alternate years.
+All Basic Core courses are required for all programs except HT 202, which is required for Bachelor's Degree students.
 Bl 102 is elective for Bachelor's Degree students.
-All students are required to participate in ministry.

-General Education courses for degree students must include 3 credit hours in each of the following disciplines:
+General Education courses for degree students must include three credit hours in each of the following disciplines:

-- ▲ Freshman English
+Freshman English (Bachelor's Degree students six credit hours)

-- ▲ Humanities/Fine Arts
+Humanities/Fine Arts

-- ▲ Behavioral/Social Sciences
+Behavioral/Social Sciences

-- ▲ Communications
+Communications

-- ▲ Natural Sciences/Mathematics
+Natural Sciences/Mathematics

-- ▲ Computer Application
+Computer application